michaelcontento/sayndo/Readme.md

-  Create a new session with the authType 'admin' for only 10 minutes. **To create a new valid session you need to define the "authType" attribute, related to the auth types in your config.js.**
+  Create a new session with the authType "admin" for only 10 minutes. **To create a new valid session you need to define the "authType" attribute, related to the auth types in your config.js.**

-    res.session.write({authType: admin, user: 'John'}, 10);
+    res.session.write({authType: 'admin', user: 'John'}, 10);

+  Update an existing session is easy as well.
+Internally allready given properties get overwritten.

+    res.session.update({authType: 'user'});